What Is Your Behavioral Health Practice Worth?

-Behavioral health practices don’t value like standard businesses.
-Payer mix, provider dependence, and sub-vertical all move the number.
-Get a confidential valuation from advisors who understand how — and why.
+Behavioral health practices do not value like standard businesses.
+Payer mix, clinician dependence, licensing, census stability, and sub-vertical all move the number.
+Get a confidential valuation from advisors who understand how buyers actually price these deals.

 Sub-VerticalMultiple RangeNotes